Skip to main content

 First, let’s look at what 2nd person POV is.
 Then, let’s look at whether you should write your story in the 2nd person POV?
 Finally, let’s look at the Fictionary secrets on how to write great stories in the 2nd person POV.

-There are many characters in a story, the protagonist is the main character whose life the reader follows.
+There are many characters in a story, and the protagonist is the main character whose life the reader follows.
 But also, there is always someone telling the story: the narrator.

 The protagonist lives the story; the narrator tells the story.